builtbywill-sp/builtbywill-sp/README.md

 ### 👨‍💻 About Me

+- First and foremost, I’m a father.
+I build systems — but I’m raising a family.
-- I train like I’m already on the job — daily reps, full-stack focus
+- I code with urgency and patience. daily reps, long-game mindset
-- CSS architecture is my dojo — BEM is the standard
+- I treat frontend like an art form.
+BEM is the brush
-- I don’t just learn frameworks — I build tools around them
+- I create tools, not just follow tutorials
-- Every project gets shipped — no half-finished tutorials in sight
+- I ship.
+Always.
+Every project hits GitHub, no half-done ghosts
 ---

 ### 💻 System Projects (Low-Level Logic)